ghostdogpr/caliban/vuepress/docs/faq/README.md

 ### How to deal with recursive types?

 Recursive types can be a little tricky.
 This is not a silver bullet but usually the trick is to add an `implicit lazy val` instance of `Schema` for the type that is recursive.
-See [here](https://github.com/ghostdogpr/caliban/blob/master/examples/src/main/scala/example/optimizations/NaiveTest.scala#L82) for an example.
+See [`implicit val sizeArgsSchema`](https://github.com/ghostdogpr/caliban/blob/master/examples/src/f198bd589fa94608096ce4db9ccaa66d2eede168/scala/example/optimizations/NaiveTest.scala#L82) for an example.

 ### I'm getting a "Method too large" compiler error.